DonaldET/DemoDev/README.md

 _simple linear search_ | Use specially formatted names and attributes and perform “_brute_” linear search . . . it is both simple and fast
 ##Build Information

 There are 24 project _pom.xml_ files, including several parent POMs.
-These projects have 71 JAVA source files, totaling over 8,100 lines of code, and will produce 79 class files after the build completes.
-Here is the reactor summary:
+These projects have 71 JAVA source files, totaling over 8,100 lines of code, and will produce 79 class files after the build completes. {_Old_}  Here is the reactor summary:

 [INFO] ------------------------------------------------------------------------
 [INFO] Reactor Summary: